What is the Edge Foundation?

 What is Edge doing to make this happen?

-The Edge Foundation works towards this goal by:
+Edge works towards this goal by:

 How is Edge funded?

-Does Edge give out grants?
+Does Edge give grants and funding?

 How can I contact Edge?